orchest/orchest/docs/source/getting_started/installation.rst

    minikube ip

 .. note::
-   We will recommend to install Orchest on a clean cluster (a non-existing cluster) because it is hard to play well with other software already installed on the cluster, e.g. ingress, argo, etc.
+   We recommend to install Orchest on a clean cluster (a non-existing cluster) because it is hard to play well with other software already installed on the cluster, e.g, argo, etc.

 .. note::
    authentication is disabled in default installation.